 Building climate-resilient dryland forests and agrosilvopastoral production systems

 With climate change impacts already felt in the world’s drylands, there is an urgent need for action, at various scales and initiated by different stakeholders, to ensure the sustainability of food production and livelihoods in these regions in the coming decades.
-There is also the need to rapidly establish baselines, assess and start monitoring progress on sustainability, emerging as result of the action taken.
+There is also the need to rapidly establish baselines, assess and start monitoring progress on sustainability, emerging as a result of the action taken.
 To aid in this effort, this paper provides a short list of expected transformations (under each of the three sustainability pillars) for guiding the planning and implementation of policy, governance and practice-level actions.
-The paper also presents case studies portraying actions that led to progress in sustainability and directly related to the expected transformations.
+Gender and indigenous people’s rights and knowledge will be considered cross-cutting issues.
+The expected transformations will be shared with and agreed by dryland experts and practitioners and will be complemented with additional relevant information sources and indicators.
+However, it is recommended that national and subnational governments, programmes, projects and individual practitioners and experts define the indicators they will use for measuring their own progress towards the expected transformations, based on the availability of data and specific national and local conditions.
+The paper will also present case studies portraying actions that have led to progress in sustainability and are directly related to the expected transformations.
+A related policy brief Blooming Drylands will complement the paper and offer practical recommendations on how policymakers can reach the expected transformations.